 Brian Noyes is CTO and Architect at Solliance, an expert technology solutions development company.
 Brian is a Microsoft Regional Director and MVP, and specializes in rich client technologies including XAML and HTML 5, as well as building the services that back them with WCF and ASP.NET Web API.

-Hi, I'm Brian Noyes, and welcome to my course WPF Productivity Playbook.
-I'm a software architect who has been building applications and teaching courses on WPF since before its first release over a decade ago.
-But if you haven't already figured it out - WPF is alive and well, and still the best choice for building desktop applications targeting Windows versions 7 through 10.
-Whether you are brand new to WPF, or have been working with it for years, you are sure to learn some great tips, tricks, and techniques from the demos and concepts in this course to help you be more productive building desktop applications with WPF.
-This course is mostly demos designed to be consumed in whole as a delicious meal of WPF, or to snack on topic by topic to strengthen specific skill areas.
-Throughout the modules of this course, I will walk you through some great tooling features in Visual Studio and Blend that can save you a ton of time creating rich Uis with WPF.
+Course Overview Hi, I'm Brian Noyes, and welcome to my course WPF Productivity Playbook.
+I'm a software architect who's been building applications and teaching courses on WPF since before its first release over a decade ago, but if you haven't already figured it out, WPF is alive and well, and still the best choice for building desktop applications, targeting Windows version 7-10.
+Whether you're brand new to WPF or have been working with it for years, you're sure to learn some great tips, tricks, and techniques from the demos and concepts in this course to help you be more productive building desktop applications with WPF.
+This course is mostly demo designed to be consumed in whole as a delicious meal of WPF or to snack on topic-by-topic to strengthen specific skill areas.
+Throughout the modules of this course, I'll walk you through some great tooling features in Visual Studio and Blend that can save you a ton of time creating rich UIs with WPF.
 Then I'll walk you through a number of powerful capabilities in the framework of WPF that will help you unlock the full potential of your desktop applications.
-WPF is a powerful framework and I know you will become a better and more efficient WPF developer by watching all or portions of this course.
-So lets dive right in!
+WPF is a powerful framework, and I know you'll become a better and efficient WPF developer by watching all or portions of this course.
+So let's dive right in.